-Greet each participant and find out a little about their goals and ideas for the jam.
-Check in with each person to make sure they’ve downloaded and installed the software they’ll be using so they can hit the ground running (and if not, have them do so right away).
+- Greet each participant and find out a little about their goals and ideas for the jam.
+Check in with each person to make sure they’ve downloaded and installed any software needed so they can hit the ground running (if the jam is specific to a tool).

-If a photographer or videographer will be present, be sure to request consent from each participant.
+- If a photographer or videographer will be present, be sure to request consent from each participant.
 Remind participants to ask for permission before tagging others on social media.

 30 minutes, e.g. 9:30-10 a.m.

-Introduce the coordinator(s) and all volunteers/mentors.
-These individuals should be encouraged to offer their preferred pronouns.
+- Introduce the coordinator(s) and all volunteers/mentors.
+These individuals should wear name badges and also state their pronouns.

 1 hour, e.g. 10 a.m.-11 a.m.

-If running a tutorial or workshop during the jam (great for first-timers), do it at the beginning of the jam and keep it brief, single-track and tailored to the participants.
+If running a tutorial or workshop during the jam (great for first-timers), do it at the beginning of the jam and keep it brief and tailored to the participants.
 Suggested topics for jams geared toward first-timers:

-- Software tutorial (walk through modifying an existing game - good if everyone’s using the same tool, such as GameSalad or Twine)
+- Software tutorial (walk through modifying an existing game - good if everyone’s using the same tool, such as Playmaker or Twine)

 - Game design concepts (higher level, good if participants are focusing on a theme rather than tool or format, or largely from another artistic discipline)